tiby312/dinotree_alg/doc_references/design.md

 ### Destruction of tree

-When we destroy the tree, we want to return the bots to the user is the same order that they were put in.
+If we were inserting references into the tree, then the original order of the bots is preserved during construction/destruction of the tree.
+However, we are inserting the actual bots to remove this layer of indirection.
+So when we destroy the tree, we want to return the bots to the user is the same order that they were put in.
 This way the user can rely on indicies for other algorithms to uniquely identify a bot.
 To do this, during tree construction, we also build up a Vec of offsets to be used to return the bots to their original position.
 We keep this as a seperate data structure as it will only be used on destruction of the tree.
 If we were to put the offset data into the tree itself, it would be wasted space and would degrade the memory localicty of the tree query algorithms.
+We only need to use these offset once, during destruction.
+It shouldnt be the case that all querying algorithms that might be performed on the tree suffer performance for this.

 ### Memory complexity during construction

 Construction involves a couple of allocations.
-TODO talk
+TODO talk The user has a vec a bots.
+Then a vec of aabb's and offsets is generated from this vec of bots.
+This vec is then sorted and binned into a dinotree.
+So at this point we have the original vec of bots, and a tree of aabb's and offsets.
+These two vecs are then melded together into one dinotree.
+So we end up need memory space for 2*n+(2*n) because we need:
+1) space for all the bots
+2) space for all the aabbs and offsets (well assume the size of a bot is atleast as big as this)
+3) space for the fused together tree which is a combination of the two above.
+So thats n+n+2*n=4*n memory space.
+So its a fair about of memory space needed, but at least it grows linear.

 ### Leaves